-This is it, you’ve read our previous article on the basics to Betfair trading and now you’re ready to become a real trader!
+This is it, you’ve read our previous article – the Guide to Betfair Trading for Beginners – and now you’re ready to become a real trader!

-From here on out we’re going to assume you’ve got the basics nailed down; you’ve installed a decent trading platform and you’re now familiar with the Betfair interface and the concept of back and lay.
-Yes?
-Good.
+From here on out we’re going to assume you’ve got the basics nailed down.

 So, before we begin, let’s just take a moment to see how we’re going to break all this stuff down.

-Firstly, in this article we’re only going to look at how we trade the horse racing markets.
+Firstly, in this article, we’re only going to look at how to trade horse racing on Betfair.

-Secondly, we’re going to divide the article into two main parts:
+Secondly, we’re going to divide this guide into two distinct sections:

 Trust us: this all sounds a lot more complicated than it really is when you get used to it.